UC Master Gardeners, Santa Clara County, CA

 Annual care overview:

-• Prune dead/disease branches, and roughly 10% of new growth, during dormancy (January–February)
+• Prune dead/disease branches, and roughly 10% of new growth in late summer

 • Monitor and control for common pests & diseases, such as brown rot, crown/root rot, and San Jose scale